-The best long-range goals in Bundesliga history
+The best long-range goals in 60 years of the Bundesliga

 First of all, there’s no beating the longest of them all when Moritz Stoppelkamp scored from almost his own penalty area to send promoted Paderborn to the top of the Bundesliga table with victory against Hannover.
 Measured at 82 metres, nobody has ever netted from further out in the Bundesliga – and Paderborn even have Moritz-Stoppelkamp-Allee outside their stadium to remember the moment.
 It is, of course, 82 metres long.